Louisiana is the only state in the United States which has the concept of forced heirship.

 For more useful information about how to protect your home, savings, and family, and free downloads, visit our Free Resources page.

 Theus Law Offices specializes in a complete range of estate planning and elder law services, including wills, trusts, probate, successions, estate administration and probate litigation.
-If you need a Louisiana wills and trusts lawyer or probate attorney in Alexandria, Lafayette, Lake Charles, Baton Rouge, New Orleans, Shreveport, Monroe, Central Louisiana or elsewhere in Central Louisiana, let our estate planning attorneys and probate lawyers help you.
+If you need a Louisiana wills and trusts lawyer or probate attorney in Alexandria, Lafayette, Lake Charles, Baton Rouge, New Orleans, Shreveport, or Monroe, schedule a free consultation with one of our estate planning attorneys or probate lawyers.